SilbigerLab/Mesocosm_User_Manual/chapters/12-apex_fusion_guide.md

     1. A New Web Query dialog box will open.
 Type or copy the url from your browser into the data source Address field.
 Click Import.
     1. Your XML data should be imported into your empty spreadsheet and automatic filters created for each column making it easy to select and analyze data.
 1. Import Log Data (Mac)
-    1. Open the web browser for the apex data you want to downlaod
+    1. Open the web browser for the apex data you want to download
     1. Wait for the page to fully load (the top line of the page will read "This XML file does not appear to have any style information associated with it.
-The documnet tree is shown below.")
+The document tree is shown below.")
     1. Right click somewhere on the webpage and click Save As.
-    1. Save your file in an accesible location or in your R workspace with a name identifying the apex unit and date.
+    1. Save your file in an accessible location or in your R workspace with a name identifying the apex unit and date.
         1. Manually type .csv to save the file as a csv instead of an xml file.
         1. Ex. datalog_apex1_200804d3.csv identifies Apex_1, the saved data starts on 08-04-2020, and the data is saved through 3 days after the start date (through 08-07-2020).